THE BEST PLACES TO TAKE PHOTOS IN COPENHAGEN, DENMARK! A photography guide to Copenhagen!

-I really enjoyed Copenhagen.
+I have really enjoyed each of my trips to Copenhagen.
 The people are very nice, the city is very beautiful, and the historic city center is compact enough that you can comfortably walk to all the key spots.
 It's a great place, so pack that camera, and let's get started!

 Also, my blog is sorted by category, so you can always find my Copenhagen shots here: http://nomadicpursuits.com/blog?category=Copenhagen

 These are in no particular order, though I must caveat that and say that I was so enchanted by Nyhavn and took so many pictures there, so it has to be first!